opencog/learn/Theory-Notes.md

 There's a tangled set of issues that arise when one asks "what is the structure of something?"
 Describing the structure of something is not unique, of course.
-One may have a photograph of a house, or the blueprints for it; both provide valid structural deescriptions.
-In protein chemisty, one has the primary, secondary and tertiary
+One may have a photograph of a house, or the blueprints for it; both provide valid structural descriptions.
+In protein chemistry, one has the primary, secondary and tertiary
-structures: the sequence of amino acids, the sulfer bonds, and the folding.
+structures: the sequence of amino acids, the sulfur bonds, and the folding.
 In software, one has the code, and the pseudocode.

 In software, one has the very important question of "what does this